oasis-open/odata-rapid/tools/rsdl/rsdl-js/README.md

 - [x] log errors from CLI
 - [x] type definitions
 - [x] doc comments
-- [x] migrate to ANTLR 4.9.2 and switch from CommonJS modules to ES modules
+- [x] migrate to ANTLR 4.9.2 and switch from CommonJS to ES module

 ## TODO